ACER continued

 Japanese Maples are surprisingly adaptable to soil conditions.
 Their most definitive requirement is for a constant moisture level around the roots.
 Extremes must be avoided but any normal soil should be adequate, provided this constant moisture level can be achieved.
 This is usually the greatest difficulty experienced when growing them in containers.

 Most of the green cultivars are remarkably tolerant of the sun, as are the purple selections.
-Most of these actually need good light in order to have good colour.
+Most of this latter group actually need good light in order to have good colour.
 Generally the newest of these hold that purple colour for longest.
 By contrast, the more delicate variegated forms benefit from semi-shade to prevent unsightly leaf scorch.

 Leaf scorch occurs when the moisture is lost from the leaves faster than it is replaced.
 Several factors will cause this; wind, dry soil or sun.
 Theoretically, any Maple can be grown in a sunny site if the soil is sufficiently moisture retentive.
 However, this does not necessarily protect it from sudden gusts of wind or very intense midday sun.
 I suggest it is safer to give them a buffer by utilising dappled shade where possible.